Proton Saga (second generation)

-The second generation Proton Saga is a 4-door subcompact sedan produced by Malaysian car manufacturer Proton which launched on 18 January 2008.
-It succeeds the first generation Proton Saga as the company's flagship model.
+The second generation Proton Saga is a four-door subcompact saloon produced by Malaysian car manufacturer Proton which launched on 18 January 2008.
+It succeeds the first generation Proton Saga as the company's mainstay.
 The second generation Proton Saga is based on a stretched Proton Savvy platform and was developed in-house by Proton with technical support from Lotus Cars and LG CNS.

 Proton launched a mid-life facelift model called the Proton Saga FL on 30 November 2010.
 A further improved model called the Proton Saga FLX was launched eight months later.

-The second generation Saga was succeeded by the third generation Saga in September 2016.
+The second-generation Saga was succeeded by the third-generation Saga in September 2016.
 Over 500,000 units of the second generation Saga were produced.

-Proton Saga (2008–2010)
+Proton Saga BLM (2008–2010)

 The second generation Proton Saga, also called the Saga BLM (Base Line Model) launched on 18 January 2008.
-Previously, the 1st generation Saga was Proton's most successful model, having a 23-year-long lifespan, the longest of all Proton models to date.
+Previously, the first generation Saga was Proton's most successful model, having a 23-year-long lifespan, the longest of all Proton models to date.
 The second generation Saga was indigenously designed and became the first model to wear Proton's new corporate logo.
 It launched with 3 variants, the N-Line, B-Line and M-Line which were priced between RM31,498 and RM39,998 respectively.
 All variants were powered by Proton's 1.3 litre CamPro IAFM engine.
 Also showcased during the launch ceremony was a concept model called the Proton Saga RED.
 The new Saga was a great sales success for Proton, having received over 23,000 bookings in less than two weeks since launch.
 Furthermore, it replaced the older Saga Iswara as Malaysia's taxi of choice from 2008 to 2010.
 These taxi variants were equipped with more powerful 1.6 litre 110 bhp CamPro engines and were later converted to NGVs.

 In June 2009, the Proton Saga 1.6 B-Line was launched.
 It shared the engine found in the Saga taxi variant, but lacked many features, including a driver's airbag.
 One month later, the Proton Saga SE was unveiled.
 Priced between RM43,000 and RM45,500, it was sold as a premium variant with just 2 colour options and a unique body kit, mated to the CamPro 1.3 engine found in the other models.
-On 16 July 2009, Proton showcased the emission-free Saga EV Concept in Universiti Putra Malaysia, Serdang.
-Powered by a 125 kW (168 hp) DC motor mated to a 5 speed manual transmission, it had a maximum range of 109 kilometres (68 miles) and could be charged over a standard household outlet.
+On 16 July 2009, Proton unveiled the electric vehicle conversion version called the Saga EV Concept in Universiti Putra Malaysia, Serdang.
+It is powered by a 125 kW (168 hp) DC motor only mated to a 5 speed manual transmission, it had a maximum range of 109 kilometres (68 miles) and could be charged over a standard household outlet.